CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for ions in the helium isoelectronic sequence

 \subsection{Diagnostic ratios involving the Fe XXV satellites}

 As noted, the helium-like J satellites to the hydrogen-like Ly$\alpha$ lines have been observed and the ratio of the two provide a temperature diagnostic for high temperature plasmas.
 The J satellites are a collection of lines at somewhat longer wavelengths than the Ly$\alpha$ lines. \citet{parmar_bcs} used the calculations of \citet{dubau_fe26} for the analysis of their data.
 More recently, the observations of \citet{pike_1996} were analyzed with the updated calculations of \citet{dubau_fe26}.
-The new atomic data in CHIANTI allows one to calculate this ratio and the ratio is shown in Fig. \ref{fig.fe26}.
-The ratio is comparable to that shown in \citet{pike_1996}.
+The new atomic data in CHIANTI allows one to calculate this ratio and the ratio is shown in Fig. \ref{fig.fe26}. {This consists of the ratio of the \ion{Fe}{xxvi} 1s $^2$S$_{1/2}$ - 2p $^2$P$_{3/2}$ transition at 1.7780 \AA\ to the \ion{Fe}{xxv} 1s2p $^1$P$_1$ - 2p$^2$ $^1$D$_2$ transition at 1.7920 \AA (the J satellite) and 17 other satellites at closely neighboring wavelengths.
+The ratio is comparable to that shown in \citet{pike_1996}, although they use the sum of the \ion{Fe}{xxv} satellite lines for values of n up to 20.
+Their ratio goes to a value of about 5 at 5 $\times$ 10$^7$ K while our ratio goes to a value of about 2.7 at the same temperature.}